-Man Utd: Luke Shaw agrees new long-term deal while David De Gea expected to stay at Old Trafford
+Man Utd: Luke Shaw agrees new long-term deal while David de Gea expected to stay at Old Trafford

-Manchester United triggered a 12-month extension in Luke Shaw's deal in December, meaning his deal was due to expire in 2024; defender now set to remain at Old Trafford for the long term after impressing under Erik ten Hag; David De Gea's contract expires at the end of the season
+Manchester United triggered extension in Luke Shaw's deal in December but defender now set to remain at Old Trafford for long term; David de Gea's contract expires at end of season; watch Newcastle vs Man Utd on Sunday, live on Sky Sports from 4pm - kick-off 4.30pm

-Manchester United have agreed a new long-term deal with Luke Shaw, while a positive outcome is also expected with regards to David De Gea remaining at Old Trafford.
+Manchester United have agreed a new long-term deal with Luke Shaw, while a positive outcome is also expected in regard to David de Gea remaining at Old Trafford.

 Shaw's contract was due to expire at the end of next season after the club triggered a 12-month extension in his deal in December.